Andrew Wagner Murder: How Did He Die? Who Killed Him?

 Stephanie swore she even urged Andrew to stay away, so the knife “must have nicked his neck” when he failed to comply and instead came at her as if he was going to headbutt her to the ground.
 She was thus arraigned on a manslaughter charge, only for additional counts of murder as well as assault with a dangerous weapon to be added once new evidence later came to light.
 As per court records, this new evidence related to more of their tumultuous, toxic relationship filled with not just infidelity but also verbal, mental, and physical abuse in every sense of the term.

 Stephanie and Andrew definitely weren’t good together, but officials soon uncovered the former had once even told an ex she had such anger issues she might “actually murder somebody” one day.
 Moreover, per her own admittance, this fateful day was not the first time she’d ended up stabbing her live-in fiancé — there was another extraordinarily similar yet non-fatal incident sometime prior.
-Though she vehemently asserted it was accidental too, and again stemmed from issues in their complicated involvement, especially as he apparently had a dark side unlike any other.
+Though she vehemently asserted it was accidental too, it again stemmed from issues in their complicated involvement, especially as he apparently had a dark side unlike any other.

 It’s hence imperative to note that Stephanie’s claims of being a bruised, broken, and battered partner aren’t falsehoods — Andrew was reportedly extremely controlling of everything she did.
 In fact, according to court documents, his text messages to her over the years exhibited a clear pattern of abuse wherein he attempted to manipulate her into doing the things he deemed fit.
-He allegedly referred to himself as “commander-in-chief,” often threatened to take his fiancée’s life, and once outrightly texted she wasn’t “allowed” to go to the beach for some downtime without him.
+He allegedly referred to himself as “commander-in-chief,” often threatening to take his fiancée’s life, and once outrightly texted she wasn’t “allowed” to go to the beach for some downtime without him.

 Therefore, when Stephanie ultimately stood trial for the charges against her in June 2022, she maintained self-defense, whereas the state prosecutors tried to paint her as a deliberate killer.
 Ultimately, following ten days of testimonies and hours of deliberations, the jury decided they couldn’t go either way due to the domestic violence and hence convicted her of voluntary manslaughter.
-Voluntary manslaughter means she didn’t pre-plan her actions but they were definitely excessive considering the circumstances, resulting in her being sentenced to 8-10 years behind bars.
+Voluntary manslaughter means she didn’t pre-plan her actions, but they were definitely excessive considering the circumstances, resulting in her being sentenced to 8-10 years behind bars.

 Read More: Where is Stephanie Fernandes Now?